Climate protester lies on plane as London arrests top 1,000

 An Aer Lingus plane was forced to stop taxiing and return to its gate when a passenger got up to give a speech about climate change.

 “I’m extremely sorry to disturb everybody here.
-We have two generations of human civilization left if we carry on doing what we’re doing,” the unnamed man said in a video of the incident, as he politely declined efforts by staff and passengers to get him to sit down.
+We have two generations of human civilisation left if we carry on doing what we’re doing,” the unnamed man said in a video of the incident, as he politely declined efforts by staff and passengers to get him to sit down.

-Aer Lingus said that a passenger was removed from the flight to Dublin due to “disruptive behavior on board.”
+Aer Lingus said that a passenger was removed from the flight to Dublin due to “disruptive behaviour on board”.

 Extra security measures at the airport meant that most of the protesting happened well away from the runway.